 By the 1999 group show, Wild Gardens, Linda Burke, Bethany Garner, Wilma Kenny, Tina Barnes and Anne Hill joined us.
 Beth Robinson and Christine Watters retired and Anne Hill moved to British Columbia.

-Fran McArthur joined the group in 2002.
+2002: Fran McArthur joined the group.
 She and Hilary challenged us to familiarize ourselves with Gustav Klimt, the Viennese artist who helped usher in the Art Nouveau Movement.
 There was a big exhibition of his work at the National Museum in Ottawa that we were encouraged to visit.
 Our 2002 group show titled: Inspiration and Decoration was very successful.

 2004: Andrea Graham, Elinor Rush and Phillida Hargreaves joined the group.
 We now had 15 members, a group size that enabled us to continue meeting on rotation in private homes.
 This was the year that Janice VanDijk, our computer genius, created our website.
 Janice also designed posters and invitations for us until 2010, when her own professional demands forced her withdrawal from the group.
 Our February show in the foyer of the Central Library had The Garden Party as its theme.
 That summer, an American fibre artist, Jeanne Beck, was invited to give a workshop on Discharge and Shibori Dying at Hana Sramek’s Camden East home.